yuwen41200/data-mining/README.md

 + Use elbow method or silhouette value to determine k.
 + For multidimensional data, normalizing data in advance may produce better results.
 + For high-dimensional data, use principal component analysis (PCA) to reduce dimensions.
++ The clustering result of taipower data in `temporal-clustering.ipynb` also shows a periodic pattern.
+  + The electricity consumption on weekends tends to belong to a different cluster.